 Scrape off excess.

 Remove and un-mold candies.

 If using, attach two candy eyes to each candy corn truffle using a dab of candy melts.

 Draw on a nose and mouth using a black candy melts writer.

-These Chocolate Candy Corn Truffles will keep stored in an airtight container for up to two weeks.
+Keep your truffles stored in an airtight container at room temperature for up to 2 weeks.